ragaveepk/Streaming_DATA_pipeline/FileWatcher-Akka-Kafka/README.md

 The first part of this project is `FileWatcher - Akka -Kafka` which aims to design and implement an actor-model service using Akka that ingests logfile generated data in real time and delivers it via an event-based service called Kafka

-Firstly, We create an actor system that is integrated with an event delivery system to enable notifications of real-time events, e.g., updates to log file;
+Firstly, we create an actor system that is integrated with an event delivery system to enable notifications of real-time events, e.g., updates to the log file.

-Secondly, We create a delivery mechanism of the obtained events of interest to Spark.
+Secondly, we create a delivery mechanism of the obtained events of interest to Spark, where further processing is done.

 ## Requirements:

+Working AWS account, IntelliJ IDEA 2021.2.1(Community Edition), jdk 1.8.0_191, Scala 2.12.12, sbt 1.5.5, Akka 2.5.17

 ## Project Structure: